garrandall/popular-music-data/tracks/he-s-a-liar-bee-gees.md

 He's a liar
 He's a liar and I should know liar
-He's a liar and I should know - ahhh
+He's a liar and I should know - ah

 Well, they told me I fell but I just don't remember
 I was standing face down, they were there at my feet